14 Proven Steps to Truly Forgive Anyone for Anything

 Decide you want to choose forgiveness

-The first step toward achieving forgiveness is deciding it’s something you actually want to do, not something someone has pressured you into trying.
-“People should not be forced into forgiving,” says Enright.
-“I think it’s important that people are drawn to it.”
-Enright also stresses that forgiveness doesn’t mean excusing or forgetting an injustice, or returning to a relationship that’s harmful.
+The first step toward achieving forgiveness is deciding it’s something you actually want to do.
+However, there’s a benefit here for you: Research in the Annals of Behavioral Medicine shows that the act of forgiving decreases one’s perceived level of stress, which is a boon to mental health.
+“I think it’s important that people are drawn to forgiving—and not forced into it,” says Enright.
+He also notes that forgiveness doesn’t mean excusing or forgetting an injustice, or returning to a relationship that’s harmful.
 “Some people misconstrue forgiveness and say, well, if I forgive then I can’t seek fairness,” he says.
 “That’s one of the big criticisms of forgiveness which is not true.”
-Don’t miss the 14 things science has taught us about forgiveness.

 Make a list

 Start the process of forgiveness with this preliminary step: Make a list of all the people who have hurt you, no matter how small or large, going back to childhood.
 Next, order the names from the lowest level of injustice and anger to the highest.
 You’ll start the process of forgiveness with someone toward the bottom of the list.
 “Starting with the highest person on the list would be like asking someone who’s not physically fit to run a marathon,” says Enright.
-“Go through the process first with someone who is still bothering you and it’s not pleasant, but its also not crushing.
+“Go through the process first with someone who is still bothering you, but it’s also not crushing.
 As you repeat the process moving higher and higher up the list, you’ll become more forgivingly fit, and better able to face those people who have truly hurt you.”
-These are the 22 secrets your therapist won’t tell you.
+(Want more great advice?
+These are the 22 secrets your therapist won’t tell you.)

 Uncover your anger

 This is the official start to phase one of Enright’s forgiveness model, and it’s crucial in reinforcing the importance of forgiveness.
 “It’s kind of a checklist,” says Enright.
 “How are you doing in terms of your anger?
 How have you been denying it?
 Are you angrier that you thought you were?
 What are the physical consequences of your anger?”
 Fatigue is the most common physical complaint Enright hears, as is a pessimistic worldview—believing no one can be trusted or that everyone is only out for themselves.
 “Once you look at those effects, the question becomes, Do you want to heal?” says Enright.
-“Which leads us into phase two: deciding to forgive.”
-Answer these 9 questions to find your anger type.
+(Here’s how one woman is learning to deal with her anger issues and work towards a happier life.)

 Commit to forgiveness

-Phase two is all about revisiting the definition of forgiveness and committing to it.
-That definition, more or less, is being good to those who weren’t good to you.
-“Once people have completed phase one and seen how the effects of their anger have made them unhappy, there’s a tendency to give this a try,” says Enright.
+To move toward healing, you’ll want to be fair to those who weren’t fair to you.
+“Once people have seen how the effects of their anger have made them unhappy, there’s a tendency to give this a try,” says Enright.
 In this phase, it’s also important to commit to do no harm toward the person you’re trying to forgive.
 “That doesn’t mean be good to them,” says Enright.
 “It just means don’t do anything negative.”
-Here’s exactly how negative thoughts are aging you faster, according to science.
+(Here’s exactly how negative thoughts are aging you faster, according to science.)

 Bear the pain